Apokee/HotSpot/README.md

 - Temperature
 - Thermal Rate

-Hot Spot can display two kinds of temperatures:
+Hot Spot can display three kinds of temperatures:

 - *Skin Temperature* &mdash; The temperature of the exposed surface of a part.
 - *Internal Temperature* &mdash; The temperature of the interior of a part.